Discover your policy value in seconds:

 Paying off debt is easier said than done, but it may be easier than you realize.
 If you have a life insurance policy that you no longer need for any reason, you may be able to sell your life insurance for a lump sum cash payment.
 The average American household is struggling with credit card debt, student loans, a home mortgage, and other expensive monthly payments.
 Imagine paying that off for good.

 With a life insurance settlement, you may be able to get a cash payment for your life insurance today and stop making monthly payments.
-There are some important considerations before moving forward, but if you can do without the life insurance policy, it may be a great way to pay off debt.
+There are some important considerations before moving forward, but if you can do without the life insurance policy, it may be a great way to pay off debt, an opportunity to make money, rather than considering life insurance cancellation which would not benefit you in the same way.

 Can a Life Insurance Policy Be Used to Pay Off Debt?